Science

 The IDIL model:

-The IDIL (Interdisciplinary In lab') graduate program at the University of Montpellier opened in September 2022, and aims to train students through and for research via pedagogical innovation.
-The IDIL courses available are diversified and cover many disciplines, from bio-health to political science.
+The IDIL (Interdisciplinary In lab') graduate program at the University of Montpellier opened its doors in September 2022, with the aim of training students through and for research via educational innovation.
+The IDIL courses available are diverse and cover many disciplines, from bio-health to political science.

-Taught entirely in English, the IDIL courses offer students a unique structure through four main aspects:
+Taught entirely in English, IDIL courses offer students the opportunity to follow their courses through a unique structure based on four main aspects:

 - Learning by doing.
-The IDIL programs place a strong emphasis on learning by doing by including in-lab units and a subsidized research internship in M1 and M2.
-The IDIL program opens the doors to a hundred or so laboratories at the University of Montpellier, in which students will work in immersion.
+IDIL courses place a strong emphasis on learning by doing, including In-lab units (courses taking place in a laboratory) and a subsidized research internship in M1 and M2.
+The IDIL program opens the doors to around 100 laboratories at the University of Montpellier, where students will be immersed in their work.

 - Customization of the curriculum.
-IDIL students have the possibility to compose their course according to their professional project and interests by selecting their courses through three different teaching units: Non Core, In-lab and Transversal.
-Support will be offered to ensure that the student's curriculum corresponds to his or her choice of orientation.
+IDIL students have the opportunity to tailor their course of study to their career plans and interests by selecting courses from three different teaching units: Non Core, In-lab, and Transversales.
+Support will be offered to ensure that the student's curriculum corresponds to their chosen field of study.

 - Introduction to a new discipline.
-All IDIL students must choose a Non-Core course, which is an introductory course to a discipline in another IDIL track.
-For example, a Comparative Politics and Public Policy student may take an introductory course from the Applied Ecological and Evolutionary Sciences track.
-This arrangement allows students to have a unique profile, and is an effective way to develop interdisciplinary thinking, a major issue in modern research.
+All IDIL students must choose a Non-Core teaching unit, which is an introductory course to a discipline from another IDIL program.
+For example, a student in Comparative Politics and Public Policy can take an introductory course in Applied Ecological and Evolutionary Sciences.
+This system allows students to develop a unique profile and is an effective way to develop interdisciplinary thinking, a major challenge in modern research.

-- Coaching by a mentor.
-Throughout the IDIL program, the student will be coached by a researcher from the Montpellier laboratories.
-The mentor will prepare the student for the internship, teach the theory through various workshops, and develop the student's professional network.
+- Support from a mentor.
+Throughout their IDIL program, students will be coached by a researcher from Montpellier's laboratories.
+The mentor will help prepare students for their internships, teach theory through various workshops, and help students develop their professional network.

-More information on the IDIL graduate program here: https://idil.edu.umontpellier.fr/
+More information about the IDIL graduate program can be found here: https://idil.edu.umontpellier.fr/

 Program